If you’ve ever seen a bodybuilder or fitness model and wondered “how are they so lean?”, 9 out of 10 times the answer is simple:

 Well, that and the fact that long-term abuse of Clen comes with a fairly long list of potential side effects and health issues.

-We’ll get into what those are later though.
+More on those later, though.
 First, let’s talk benefits.

 What Are The Benefits of Clenbuterol?